-The first curriculum level consists of the prerequisites.
-The individual prerequisites can be grouped into two broad areas of preparation with some overlap.
-Area One concerns the person and the surrounding environment.
+The first key curriculum area consists of the prerequisites.
+The individual prerequisites can be grouped into two broad categories of preparation with some overlap.
+The first concerns the person and the surrounding environment.
 The prerequisites in this first group are human anatomy; human physiology; human development or developmental psychology through the lifespan; abnormal psychology; cultural anthropology; kinesiology/biomechanics/physics; and sociology or health education or special education or gerontology.
 In addition, potential students are required to observe an OTR in at least two different practice settings in order to have a better understanding of occupational therapy practice.
-Taking the Introduction to Occupational Therapy course can also satisfy a portion of these observation hours Area Two concerns precursors to building professional skills.
+Taking the Introduction to Occupational Therapy course can also satisfy a portion of these observation hours.
+The second broad category of prerequisites concerns precursors to building professional skills.
 The precursors to professional skills are statistics; a studio arts course; and medical terminology.